Asymptotic Distribution of Residues in Pascal's Triangle mod $p$: Properties of

 However, since $|T_\chi(b)|>|\pc(p)|$, the right hand side of the above equation is unbounded, so it cannot be bounded by $2\alpha$.
 This is a contradiction, so $\pc(n)$ is not $O(n^{\theta_{\chi}})$.

 \end{proof}

 There is one more theorem on the growth rate of $\pc(n)$.
 This one allows us to bound the growth rate of $\pc(n)$ for non-row-regular characters $\chi$.
+This is where our method to prove theorem \ref{the:1.2} deviates from the one presented in \cite{2001paper}.
+In their proof, they avoided the non-row-regular case by working with bivariate block multiplicative functions.
+We instead handle the non-row-regular case directly.
 To do this, we will define the real number $\rho_\chi$

 \begin{theorem} Let $\chi$ be not row-regular and let $\varepsilon>0$. then $\pc(n)=O(n^{\rc+\varepsilon})$. \end{theorem}

 \begin{proof} This proof follows an outline very similar to \ref{the:3.2}.
 We define a sequence $\{\alpha_k\}_{k>0}$ as